drBenway/pixi-vn-wiki/ink/ink-translate.md

 Pixi'VN gives the developer the ability to intercept the translation event with the `onInkTranslate` function.

-The `onInkTranslate` function has as a parameter a callback function that will be called whenever a text is found in the ***ink*** script.
-The callback function returns a string that indicates the translated text.
-The callback function receives a parameter:
+The `onInkTranslate` function has as a parameter a callback function takes as parameter the text to translate and returns the translated text.

-* `text`: the text to translate.

 :::tabs
 == index.tsx